EricMenetre/Eric-Menetre/README.md

 ## Current projects :

-* Dynmic of language production over the lifespan
+* Dynamic of language production over the lifespan
 * Creation of a normative database for the verbal fluency test
 * ERP decomposition of the Stroop effect over the lifespan : qualitative and qualtitative modulations
 * ERP dynamic of a Hayling task